mshangle1/watchmen/README.md

 - By reusing steps, test inputs, assertions and also by mining test data on runtime, Watchmen helps us to achieve high test coverage with reducing test creation time by 90% and almost zero test maintenance.
 - By using Cucumber tool based on Behavior Driven Development, Watchmen tests can be read like a story.
 People who can't read code are able to see description about system behavior and test coverage without any additional documentation.
 - By providing different types of reports, detailed logs and, in addition, raw request and response pairs, Watchmen makes troubleshooting and debugging easier.

+**The second principe of Watchmen is flexibility**.

+- Wathchmen does not dictate how your API have to be implemented, what is your input data format and how you manage your CI/CD pipeline.
+- With Watchmen you can configure your request, send it and receive a response for any API type: Rest, Soap, GraphQL etc.
+- With Watchmen you can provide test data in any format and in any combination.
+- With Watchmen you can trigger test execution locally or using any CI/CD tool.
+- With Watchmen you can extend functionality adding any new steps or capabilities.

 ---
 ## Features